kravchenmd/code-samples/HPGe timing (ML)/README.md

 # ML-HPGe-timing

-Deep learning-based pulse shape analysis for improving the time resolution of the high purity Germanium detectors
+Deep learning-based pulse shape analysis for improving the time resolution of the high-purity Germanium detectors

 ## Note

-Included Jupyter notebooks present only main results for demonstration purposes:
+Included Jupyter notebooks present only the main results for demonstration purposes:
 * "HPGe_time_(CNN_API_Robust)" notebook shows the latest results at the moment;
 * "HPGe time (GridSearch)" shows results of choosing optimal parameters for CNN layers.

-Python scripts folder contains samples of my Python scripts.

 ## Description